Simple tips to alleviate back pain

 4. Strengthen your core

 It is essential to have strong abdominal muscles for optimal back support.
 Back pain may be caused by weak core muscles so it’s a good idea to look at ways of building up their strength.
 Effective core exercises include planks, push ups, crunches, as well as many others.
 You may benefit from consulting a personal trainer who can show you specific exercises to strengthen your core and ensure you are performing them correctly.
 Alternatively, there are a number of YouTube videos which can point you in the right direction.
-L-glutamine is an amino acid that is vital for muscle growth and healthy muscle function and assists muscle recovery after exercise.
+Ultimate Gut Health contains a high dose of L-glutamine, an amino acid that is vital for muscle growth and healthy muscle function and assists muscle recovery after exercise.

 5. Improve your posture